jonatack/bitcoin-development/README.md

 - [How to Review Bitcoin Core PRs.](how-to-review-bitcoin-core-prs.md) A work-in-progress guide.

-- [How to compile Bitcoin Core from source on Linux Debian and macOS and run the unit and functional tests.](how-to-compile-bitcoin-core-from-source-on-linux-and-macOS.md) A simplified step-by-step summary.
+- [How to compile Bitcoin Core from source and run the tests.](how-to-compile-bitcoin-core-from-source-on-linux-and-macOS.md) A simple step-by-step summary for Linux Debian and macOS.

-- [Bitcoin Core Dev IRC meetings.](bitcoin-core-dev-irc-meetings.txt) Practical info about the various IRC meetings (general, wallet, PR reviews).
+- [Bitcoin Core Dev IRC meetings.](bitcoin-core-dev-irc-meetings.txt) Practical info about the General, Wallet, and PR Review Club meetings.

 - [Observed Todos.](observed-todos.txt) Ideas for things to do as I run across them.